peter-guba/GMC/README.md

 Data files are either the results of running tests, or of crunching multiple pre-existing data files.
 They contain data measured at every iteration of the algorithm separated by commas.
 Depending on the test parameters, this can be just data on convergence, i.e. every entry is the difference between the algorithm's estimate of a node's true value (either minimax or win ratio), or it can also contain data about whether the algorithm would pick the best node (the one with the highest minimax value and, if there are more, the one which also maximises the win ratio) and whether it would pick any of the nodes with the highest minimax values.
 In the latter case, these three pieces of data are separated by vertical bars.
 An example of a couple of data entries can be seen below.
 The first number indicates whether the algorithm would pick the best node, the second whether it would pick any of the nodes with the highest minimax value and the third its estimate's deviation from the true minimax value.

 0|0|0.6666666666666667,0|0|0.6,1|1|0.5454545454545454,1|1|0.5416666666666667,1|1|0.5384615384615384

+## References

+[1] A. Garivier and E. Moulines.
+On upper-confidence bound policies for switching bandit problems.
+In International conference on algorithmic learning theory, pages 174–188, 2011.